diveBarKaraoke/divebar_karaoke_creation_guide/docs/vocal_isolation.rst

 In order to isolate an instrumental track, you must first source the original audio if you don’t already have a digital copy of the song.
 For best results, use lossless audio, such as FLAC or WAV.
 If not available, use as high of quality as you can get.

 If you need to pull the audio from YouTube, you'll get the best quality by searching for "Song Artist - Song Name (Topic)".
-These are the official releases from the artists, though YouTube does still reencode them to fairly low bitrate (~128 kbps).
+These are the official releases from the artists, though YouTube does still re-encode them to fairly low bitrate (~128 kbps).
 For example, see this video for a Marcy Playground release and note the channel name displays "Marcy Playground - Topic": `<https://youtu.be/ytK71-PoVG8>`_

 Creating stems
 --------------